Jiaqi-knight/NonlinearWaveguideCoding/README.md

 Coding4:

-We need further updating code: effecient, consider the effect of h to basis function--》cut off the calculation
+We need further updating code: effecient, consider the effect of h to basis function--》cut off the calculation.

+Where, the structure of coding,is decided on that \kappa is only in Main_Equation, and \tau is in only \Theta Function, h' only in \XFun.
+Interesting!